What Is Kubernetes?

 Unlock Developer Productivity and Operational Efficiency with Weaveworks

-Kubernetes is an open source system for managing container-based applications – and if you’re reading this article, you probably already know that containers represent the most popular approach to cloud application architecture.
-But let’s assume that’s all you know, and take a moment to walk through what containers are, what Kubernetes is and from there, cover off Kubernetes clusters.
+Kubernetes is an open-source system for managing container-based applications.
+If you’re reading this article, you probably already know that containers represent the most popular approach to cloud application architecture.
+But let’s assume that’s all you know, and take a moment to walk through what containers are, what Kubernetes is, and how Kubernetes clusters.

 Containers were subsequently introduced as a replacement for virtual machines that could reduce that cost.
 Instead of replicating all those components, containers share a single copy of the operating system, which results in a much lighter footprint.
 And because in the cloud you typically pay only for the resource you use, this means they cost less to run.
 Containers are also decoupled from the underlying infrastructure, which means they are more portable.
 They can easily be moved from one environment to another – even between different clouds.